University bucket list: 36 things every student must do

-- Gate crash another lecture - Always wondered what it would be like to study Aerospace Engineering?
+- Gate crash another lecture – Always wondered what it would be like to study Aerospace Engineering?
 Neuroscience?
 Politics?
 Whatever it is, there's nothing stopping you.
-If you can find out the time and location of one of their lectures, you can go along, sit in the back row and see how much you actually understand (fingers crossed you don't end up loving it too much more than your actual degree).
+If you can find out the time and location of one of their lectures, you can go along, sit in the back row and see how much you actually understand (fingers crossed you don't love it too much more than your actual degree).

-- Go travelling - Never again will you be given a month off at Christmas, Easter and Summer to do whatever you want.
-Make the most of the ridiculously long breaks by going travelling outside of peak times - whether it's a city break, an interrailing trip or even a cheap student holiday, you're guaranteed to make some amazing memories - and make yourself more employable too.
+- Go travelling – Never again will you be given a month off at Christmas, Easter and Summer to do whatever you want.
+Make the most of the ridiculously long breaks by going travelling outside of peak times.
+Whether it's a city break, an interrailing trip or even a cheap student holiday, you're guaranteed to make some amazing memories – and make yourself more employable too.

 - Volunteer – If you're studying on a course with few contact hours, you might have enough spare time to do some volunteering.
 Your local food bank is a good place to start, but your university should be able to point you towards loads of opportunities in the local area.

 - Get a degree – Oh yeah, and if you have time, try to remember to graduate too (or even get a first)!